yxmauw/ai-for-medicine/README.md

 * notebooks and references

+Treat each axis image sequence as a channel (e.g. R in RGB channel)
+* So instead of RGB, coronal image sequence is R channel - as a way to feed into the algorithm

 Image Registration
 * important step in 3D image pre-processing
 * to ensure all axis image sequences are aligned to each other e.g. coronal slices are aligned wih sagittal slices